TrueSunnyD/propspawner/README.md

 2. Add 'ensure propspawner' in your Server.cfg (Don't do this, if you have put the propspawner resource in a folder that is already ensured in your cfg file.)

-# If you require any assistance or have any questions feel free to create a support ticket in our discord server!